ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 all time.
 This attack can be detected by CT auditors, but a naive auditor implementation may fail to do so.
-The simplest, least efficient way to detect the attack is to mirror the entire log and assert inclusion of every peice of data.
+The simplest, least efficient way to detect the attack is to mirror the entire log and assert inclusion of every piece of data.
 If an auditor does not mirror the log, one way to detect this attack is to resolve each view of the log to the most recent STHs available and then force the log to present a consistency proof.
 (Which it cannot.)
 We highly recommend